isabella-helliwell/kickstarter-analysis/README.md

 ##  3.2 Outcome based on funding goal-results
         From Graph2, the following  two conclusion can be made:
-        * Highest successrate for funding goals are in the region of 0-$4999
+        * Highest successrate for funding goals happen for the $0-$4999 range.
         * There are no cancellations

  # 4. Limitations of Datasets